Beauty & Integrity

 We hope you will join with us in supporting this new endeavor to insure that Founders District will remain a great place to live and work in perpetuity.

-Specifically, the purpose of this charitable foundation, called the United Founders Neighborhood Foundation (“the Neighborhood Foundation”) is to help provide the funding necessary to construct, improve, beautify, and maintain the public street medians, easements, sidewalks, lighting, and parks on publicly owned or dedicated land within Founders District and surrounding areas, which directly benefits the safety of the businesses and residents in the area as well as all citizens of Oklahoma City interested in preserving the historically significant neighborhoods of their urban heritage.
+Specifically, the purpose of United Founders Neighborhood Foundation is to help provide the funding necessary to construct, improve, beautify, and maintain the public-street medians, easements, and lighting on publicly owned land within Founders District and surrounding areas, which directly benefits the safety of the businesses, residents, and visitors in the area, as well as all citizens of Oklahoma City interested in preserving the historically significant neighborhoods of their urban heritage.

 The central focus is the long-term maintenance and improvement of the District’s three blocks of ten (10) publicly-owned boulevard medians and eight (8) blocks of public street easements, which center around the iconic, mid-century-modern, 20-story United Founders Life Tower, a property on the National Register of Historic Places and a recognized landmark of the Oklahoma City skyline.

 The Foundation initiates fundraising activities to raise money from persons, businesses, and existing charitable organizations within the District, and in greater Oklahoma City and beyond, known for their civic-minded philanthropy.
 The key to perpetual financial support is the Neighborhood Foundation’s Endowment Fund (established December 2019) at the Oklahoma City Community Foundation (OCCF) – designed, as all endowments, “to keep the principal amount intact while using the investment income for charitable purposes," and to continue growing the fund through investment performance and donor gifts.